Mohamed-Khider/images-remove-watermark/README.md

-this is pythone script used to remove water marke from image
+this is python script used to remove water marke from image

 how to run
 python version : 3.13.1